asitnikoff/rsschool-cv/cv.md

 ## Education

-In 2020, I was trained in "Intensive Programming" in the field of "sports programming" as part of the RuCode Festival online educational festival.
+2020: "Intensive Programming" in the field of "sports programming" as part of the "RuCode Festival" - online educational festival.

-I am currently studying at the Belarusian State University of Informatics and Radioelectronics at the Department of Computer-Aided Design.
+2021 - present: Belarusian State University of Informatics and Radioelectronics - Department of Computer-Aided Design.

+2022 - present: RS School - JavaScript/Front-end developer

 ## Language